 Up until the last few years, I could count with one hand the number of times mental health and faith were addressed in the church environments I found myself in.
-On the contrary, I’ve lost count of the number of times mental health has been a topic of conversation raised in one-on-one conversations, or in other settings like university lectures, Ted Talks, or even the news!
+On the contrary, I’ve lost count of the number of times mental health has been a topic raised in one-on-one conversations, or in other settings like university lectures, Ted Talks, or even the news!

 I’m not sure whether my experience resonates with yours, but it is safe to say that mental health is just as much a matter of concern for those who attend church as those who don’t.
 Consider this finding from a National Church Life Survey from a few years ago: one in six church attenders sought or received treatment for a mental health issue in the previous two years.
 This mirrors the reality of mental health issues experienced by the Australian population as a whole.

 Now reflect on these questions: Has mental health been addressed in the church environments you’ve found yourself in?
 If so, how did it go?
 If not, are we missing or avoiding a significant opportunity to share hope in Jesus to those experiencing mental health struggles?

 Now, I’m not an armchair critic of the church and its attempts or its failure in addressing mental health matters.
 I love the church.

 In fact, I’m involved in the church and have worked in a church as a youth and young adults pastor for six years.

 In my current role as a next gen pastor, which involves facilitating continuing discipleship from babies to young adults (and their parents), at least half of my time in any given week is spent on one-on-one conversations with people, many of whom are navigating mental health challenges in the midst of their journeys of following Jesus.